AbhilashAynipully/moms-kitchen/README.md

   - It can be confirmed that the website works and is responsive accross devices as some of my friends and family tried using the website.

-  - All contents on the website are readble and easy to understand.
+  - All contents on the website are readable and easy to understand.

   - All the forms require users to fill in the details to proceed, however buttons are not functional yet due to limitation of technology to HTML and CSS only.